-Jesse Morris is a Manager in the electricity and transportation practices of the Rocky Mountain Institute.
-Within electricity, Jesse is primarily involved in RMI’s solar program where he works with his team to help expand PV solar deployment across the U.S. Jesse works closely with industry to identify and capture balance-of-system cost reduction opportunities in addition to exploring new financing opportunities within the solar industry.
-Jesse also participated in RMI’s Reinventing Fire research initiative where he analyzed the potential for whole-system design to improve the U.S. transportation system by investigating exactly where, when, why, and how we use our vehicles.
-He also researches freight system efficiency and heavy truck design and operations.
+Jesse Morris is a manager in the electricity and transportation practices of the Rocky Mountain Institute.
+Within electricity, Jesse is primarily involved in RMI’s disruptor program where he works with his team to help expand distributed resource deployment across the U.S. As a part of this work, Jesse partners closely with industry to identify and capture balance-of-system cost reduction opportunities for solar PV and energy storage systems in addition to exploring new solar business models and financial mechanisms.
+Jesse’s background in electricity also feeds into RMI’s current work with the Caribbean islands as RMI, the Carbon War Room, and communities throughout the Caribbean attempt to develop efficient, 100% renewable microgrids and transportation systems on the islands.

 Jesse Morris graduated from Colorado College with a degree in International Environmental Policy.
 At Colorado College, Jesse was deeply involved with academic research groups with a variety of focuses, ranging from commercial oil sands development in Alberta, Canada to climate change in the Arctic Circle and its implications on international environmental laws and norms.
 Before joining RMI, Jesse worked in the private sector and pursued his interest in alternative energy and efficiency with PV Powered (now Advanced Energy), a grid-tied photovoltaic inverter manufacturer.

-Prior to this work, Jesse also worked with a private consulting firm and several nonprofit organizations where he performed business development functions, provided analytical support, and coordinated research efforts.
+Prior to this work, Jesse also worked with a private consulting firm and several nonprofit organizations where he performed business development, provided analytical support, and coordinated research efforts.
 Within RMI’s Reinventing Fire initiative, Jesse analyzed the impact of fleet vehicle purchases on advanced vehicle adoption in the U.S. He also developed a national VMT-reduction strategy and analyzed techno-economic potential for efficiency within the U.S. freight system.
-Education

-Bachelor of Arts, International Environmental Policy, Magna Cum Laude, Colorado College, 2009
+- Bachelor of Arts, International Environmental Policy, Magna Cum Laude, Colorado College, 2009